anubhutivyas/RL/docs/guides/index.md

 ## What You'll Find Here

-Our guides are organized into five main categories to help you navigate from basic concepts to practical implementations:
+Our guides are organized into four main categories to help you navigate from basic concepts to practical implementations:

 ### **Training Algorithms**
 Learn the core RL algorithms that power NeMo RL.
 Start with Supervised Fine-Tuning (SFT) as your foundation, then explore advanced techniques like Group Relative Policy Optimization (GRPO) and Direct Preference Optimization (DPO).
 Each algorithm guide includes detailed explanations, mathematical foundations, and practical implementation examples.

-### **Examples & Tutorials**
-Jump into complete, working examples that demonstrate real-world applications.
-These tutorials walk you through entire training workflows, from data preparation to model deployment, using specific datasets and environments.

 ### **Model Development**
 Extend NeMo RL with custom model architectures and backends.
 Learn to add new models, handle model-specific quirks, and implement custom model diagnostics for specialized use cases.